moonrepo/schematic/book/src/config/struct/extend.md

 # Extendable sources

+> Requires the `extends` Cargo feature, which is enabled by default.

 > Not supported for enums.

 Configs can extend other configs, generating an accurate layer chain, via the `#[setting(extend)]`